sakoht/data-provenance/README.md

 result1.removeTag("tag 1")
 ```

-Find all additions and removals in the append-only tag history:
+Find all history, including each additions and removals in the append-only repository:
 ```
 val history = rt.findTagHistory.sortBy(_.ts)
 history.size shouldEqual 2